|Hosting||Key Features||Starting Plan||Discount Link|

 The price starts from $25000/year, and it might be more based on your HTTP requests.
 WordPress VIP also offers service level agreement, that would ensure that your mission critical business gets the attention it deserves.

 More quality WP hosting options but with limited visits:

-After all, the reason you are buying a premium hosting to handle the high-traffic.
+After all, the reason you are buying premium hosting is to handle the high traffic.
 Is int it?

-By the end always remember, there can never be a single recommendation as once your site is matured for having a premium hosting, you need to consider factors like Pricing, features, scalability, support to pick the right hosting.
+In the end, always remember, that there can never be a single recommendation as once your site is matured for having premium hosting, you need to consider factors like Pricing, features, scalability, support to pick the right hosting.

 Your turn to help the community: